AlexVonEinzbern/AlexVonEinzbern/README.md

 ### Hi there 👋

-- :brain:  I’m currently learning neuroimaging and biomedical imaging.
+- :brain:  I’m currently learning neuroimaging and biomedical imaging
-- :books: Machine learning and Deep learning Enthusiast.
+- :books: Machine learning and Deep learning Enthusiast
-- :snake: Scientific Computing and Software Development with Python.
+- :snake: Scientific Computing and Software Development with Python
 <!--
 **AlexVonEinzbern/AlexVonEinzbern** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.